How to Run Your Business: A Guide to Strategic, Effective Management

 If invoicing is a constant hassle (a common gripe among many business owners), get set up with Square Invoices, which lets you easily send and track digital invoices right from your Dashboard.
 (Which means no more stacks of paper to sift through.)

-Square makes managing and paying employees easy with tools like Square Employee Management (which offers an easy way to keep track of timecards) and Square Payroll, our payroll system designed for hourly employees.
+Square makes managing and paying employees easy with tools like Square Team Management (which offers an easy way to keep track of timecards) and Square Payroll, our payroll system designed for hourly employees.

 But whatever your time-sucks, there’s sure to be a technology out there that can help you reduce them.
 Check out what else Square offers and how it could help your business get time back.